encode/httpx/docs/third_party_packages.md

 [GitHub](https://github.com/proxymesh/python-proxy-headers)

-Provides `urllib3_proxy_manager.ProxyHeaderManager` that extends `urllib3.ProxyManager` with support for proxy response headers.
+Provides `HTTPProxyTransport` and `AsyncHTTPProxyTransport` to be able to access proxy response headers.

 ### RESPX